Quantum Plasma Creation near a Magnetar: Results

 \section{Results}

 Localized currents dissipating at a higher rate than their surroundings can be a copious source of low-energy gamma rays near a magnetar.
-We present two sets of MC runs with polar magnetic fields $B_{\rm pole} = 10\,B_{\rm Q}$ and $B_{\rm pole} = 4\,B_{\rm Q}$, both assuming a luminosity $L_0 = 10^{35}$ erg s$^{-1}$, involving $1.2\times 10^9$ trial photons in each of the four sample emission structures.
+We present two sets of MC runs, both with luminosity $L_0 = 1\times 10^{35}$ erg s$^{-1}$, and with (i) polar magnetic field $B_{\rm pole} = 10\,B_{\rm Q}$ and (ii) $B_{\rm pole} = 4\,B_{\rm Q}$, each involving $5.2\times 10^8$ trial photons in each of the four sample emission structures.
 Figure \ref{fig:photon_density} shows the photon density field surrounding a quarter shell arcade (model 1 in Figure \ref{fig:emission_structures}).

 This radiative output, which is dominated by gamma rays of energy $\sim 0.5-1$ MeV, is modest by the standards of quiescent magnetars.
-When the hard X-ray photon index is $\Gamma_X = -1$ (as adopted here), the output in the $15-60$ keV band is only $1\times 10^{34}\,L_{0,35}$ erg s$^{-1}$; this drops to $\sim 0.5\times 10^{34}\,L_{0,35}$ erg s$^{-1}$ when $\Gamma_X$ rises to $-0.6$, as measured in 1E 2259$+$586 and as inferred for pair annihilation in magnetic fields around $B_{\rm Q}$ \citep{Thompson2020}.
+When the hard X-ray photon index is $\Gamma_X = -1$ (as adopted here), the output in the $15-60$ keV band is only $10^{34}\,L_{0,35}$ erg s$^{-1}$; this drops to $\sim 0.5\times 10^{34}\,L_{0,35}$ erg s$^{-1}$ when $\Gamma_X$ rises to $-0.6$, as measured in 1E 2259$+$586 and as inferred for pair annihilation in magnetic fields around $B_{\rm Q}$ \citep{Thompson2020}.

 The main results can be summarized as follows. .1in

 1. The pairs in equilibrium are more numerous than gamma rays in the inner magnetosphere, as seen in Figure \ref{fig:equil_slice}.
 In part, this is because photon collisions have a higher cross section than pair annihilation, $\sigma_{\gamma\gamma}/\sigma_{\rm ann,2\gamma} \sim (B/B_{\rm Q})^2$, and in part because there is significant reflection of downward moving pairs from the magnetar surface (Equation \ref{eq:Pesc}). .05in